knavely/blog/roll.md

 # Magical Dice Challenge (Easy)

 ``Write some code in the programming language of your choice, or calculate otherwise, the expected sum of rolling two magical dice.
-One is (somehow) 3 sided, the other is 4 sided, except that it is magic, and sometimes(with uniform probability) it dissapears into an alternate dimesnion when rolled.``
+One is (somehow) 3 sided, the other is 4 sided, except that it is magic, and sometimes(with uniform probability) it dissapears into an alternate dimension when rolled.``

 This is certainly not meant to be hard.
 Almost any technique will work, but you might be surprised that a solution boils down to not much more than writing two small polynomials and multiplying them together.